 The tiling scheme is automatically populated with a tiling scheme using the projection of the input map.

-- The rest of the input parameters can be left unchanged.
+- Leave the rest of the input parameters unchanged.

 - Click Run .